The Stranger (2025 film)

-The Stranger (L'Étranger) is a 2025 drama film written and directed by François Ozon, based on Albert Camus's 1942 novel.
+The Stranger (L'Étranger) is a 2025 drama film written and directed by François Ozon, based on Albert Camus' 1942 novel.
 Benjamin Voisin stars in the lead role of Meursault, alongside Rebecca Marder, Pierre Lottin, Swann Arlaud and Denis Lavant.
+It is the third film adaptation of Camus' novel, following the 1967 Italian film and the 2001 Turkish film.

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 2 September 2025, where it was nominated for the Golden Lion.
 It was theatrically released in France by Gaumont on 29 October.
+It was a critical and commercial success.
+At the 51st César Awards, Lottin won Best Supporting Actor, and Voisin was nominated for Best Actor.

+Plot

+In French Algeria, Meursault lives a life of indifference and detachment.
+Following the death of his mother, he stands accused of the murder of an Arab man.